Dead or Alive (franchise): Gameplay

 One of the series' most innovative additions to the genre is its countering system, officially known as the "Triangle System".
 The basic gameplay of the series is based on the Triangle System with three basic actions: Blows, Throws, and Holds; Blows beat Throws, Throws beat Holds, and Holds beat Blows.
 Beginning with the original Dead or Alive, players could tap the guard button and a direction corresponding with the anticipated attack, which would do a powerful counterattack known as Counter Hold.
 Counter Holds must be timed correctly and match the direction of the attack being countered.
 If the attack targets the torso, the player must also take into account whether the attack is a punch or a kick.
 The input for Holds has changed several times over the course of the series with the latest games adopting a 4-point Hold system, and some games offering the option to change the input type.
 This countering system further sets Dead or Alive apart as skilled players can identify combo patterns on defense and counter accordingly, which in turn encourages the opponent to adjust their offense on the fly to be less predictable and avoid being countered.

 An example of one of the series' Danger Zones as seen in Dead or Alive 3.
-The character Ayane smashes the character Leon out the window of a multi-storey building.
+The character Ayane throws the character Leon through the window of a multi-storey building.

 The series uses interactive features that appear in certain fighting arenas, called "Danger Zones".
 Fighters caught in a Danger Zone will take extra damage, giving the attacker a slight advantage.
 These environmental hazards can be anything from Falls to Explosives to Breakable Structures.
 If a fighter has low health, being trapped in a Danger Zone is more likely to knock them out than a normal attack, although in certain titles, elements such as falls cannot do this, and instead just leave the fighter with very low health.

 In the first Dead or Alive, stages were simply fighting ring arenas and the Danger Zones were just explosive outer edges of the arena floors.
 In Dead or Alive 2, stage environments became larger and multi-tiered and the original Danger Zone was replaced with more fully interactive ones such as Falls off the Edge, Walls, Electrically Charged Walls, Explosive Walls, Breakable Walls and Windows.
 Players are also offered the ability to sidestep into the foreground or background.